pyth-network/governance/docs/pips/operational/op-pip-6.md

-# Operational PIP: Upgrade Entropy contracts on all the testnet chains (Pythian Council)
+# Operational PIP 6: Upgrade Entropy contracts on all the testnet chains (Pythian Council)

 ## Abstract